 7. Your anger belongs to you

-No matter what the reasons for anger in relationships, you must find a way to own your emotions.
+No matter what the reasons for anger in relationships are, you must find a way to own your emotions.
 Unresolved anger in a marriage or a relationship may be directed at your partner, but since it stems from you, it also says something about your state of mind.

 8. Look for solutions

+ʼMany fights and heated arguments later, they sat down to truly find a middle ground rather than each stubbornly holding on to their stance.
 Eventually, they decided that they’d eat breakfast together on at least three weekdays.
 For dinner, Sophie would check in with Tracy, and if the latter was free, they could quickly grab a bite together.
 If not, the former won’t hold a grudge.
+You see how shifting focus to finding solutions can help resolve even the most long-standing issues?

 Related Reading: 10 Skilful Ways To Deal With An Angry Husband